edina/angular-build/README.md

   }
 ```

 This is where you let JSPM know where to save the information about dependencies you install.
-This is also where you can easily add new dependencies; for example: `"angular2": "npm:angular2@^2.0.0-beta.1",`.
+This is also where you
+can easily add new dependencies; for example: `"angular2": "npm:angular2@^2.0.0-beta.1",`.
+Once a dependency is added
-Once a dependency is added there, you can invoke `jspm install` to get the files and transitive dependencies installed and get an updated jspm.conf.js file.
+there, you can invoke `jspm install` to get the files and transitive dependencies installed and get an updated
+jspm.conf.js file.

 #### tsconfig.json
-Given that TypeScript is one of the (currently) embedded choices of this project, the TypeScript configuration file is mandatory.
+Given that TypeScript is one of the (currently) embedded choices of this project, the TypeScript configuration file is
+mandatory.

 The tsconfig.json file contains:
 * the configuration of the TypeScript compiler
 * TypeScript code style rules
 * the list of files/folders to include/exclude

-Here's is the minimal required contents for ModernWebDevBuild.
-Note that the outDir value is important as it tells the compiler where to write the generated code!
-Make sure that you also DO have the rootDir property defined and pointing to "./app", otherwise the build will fail (more precisely, `npm run serve` will fail).
+Here's is the minimal required contents.
+Note that the outDir value is important as it tells the compiler where to
+write the generated code!
+Make sure that you also DO have the rootDir property defined and pointing to "./app",
+otherwise the build will fail (more precisely, `npm run serve` will fail).

 The build depends on the presence of those settings.